scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

 Thus for sake of experiment, outermost parallelism was implemented on the application level processing different user requests in parallel.
 For the same system-default python, the new version helped to close the gap with MKL-based version though not completely: with 15 times faster than the base.
 However, running same parallel application with Intel Distribution resulted in worse performance (11x).
-This is explained by overhead induced by oversubscription.
+This is explained by overhead induced by over-subscription.

 In order to remove overhead, previous experiment was executed with TBB module on the command line.
 It results in the best performance for the application - 27 times speedup against the base.